A Thurston compactification of the space of stability conditions: The affine A1 case

-The objects obtained as above are all spherical; let $T$ be the set containing all of them.
-Then $T$ contains are exactly the objects of the form $nP_1 \to (n\pm 1)P_0$ for any integer $n$.
-There is a bijection $\bbZ \to T$ given by
+The objects obtained as above are all spherical, and their union consists of each of the objects \(n P_1 \to (n \pm 1)P_0\) exactly once, as \(n\) ranges over the integers.
+This set is in bijection with \(\mathbf{Z}\) via the assignment